Dual-domain Modulation Network for Lightweight Image Super-Resolution: Experiments

 \subsection{Experimental Settings}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

 Our method is trained on the DIV2K~\cite{timofte2017ntire} dataset which contains 800 pairs of training images.
-To evaluate our method, we test on commonly used synthetic test datasets, including Set5 ~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
-We also train and evaluate our method on the real-world dataset RealSRv3~\cite{cai2019toward}, which obtains LR-HR image pairs on the same scene by adjusting the focal length of a digital camera and alignment operations to images to simulink blurred LR images.
+To evaluate our method, we test on Set5 ~\cite{bevilacqua2012low}, Set14~\cite{zeyde2012single}, BSDS100~\cite{martin2001database}, Urban100~\cite{huang2015single}, and Manga109~\cite{matsui2017sketch}.
+We also train and evaluate our method on a real-world dataset RealSRv3~\cite{cai2019toward}, which obtains LR-HR image pairs on the same scene by adjusting the focal length of a digital camera and alignment operations to images to simulink blurred LR images.